The broadCAST™ Team

 During the time that I have known Barry Green, he has displayed creative thinking, considerable skills and knowledge, and an effortless approach to instruction.
 He has offered career counseling services, volunteer opportunities, job search training and positive enforcement.
 I am grateful for his genuine offer to be a continual support throughout the years and I know that I will be a better Human Resources professional because of him. — Maryann Coynoypopoylos, HR Professional

 Barry Lewis Green is The Unity Guy™ and he understands unity to be sourced, in part, in the power of resourcefulness and cooperation.
 Together, we are better.
 Together, strong.
-And, Barry is the engine for Epic Engage™; and the ring leader of The broadCAST™… a select, dynamic and diverse collection of 13 independent experts contributing to helping build individuals and communities of strength at school, work, business and community.
+And, Barry is the engine for Epic Engage™; and the ring leader of The broadCAST™… a select, dynamic and diverse collection of 15 independent experts contributing to helping build individuals and communities of strength at school, work, business and community.
 Once a month, The broadCAST™ Team produces a blog called (what else) The broadCAST™ as a high value read.
-It offers a breadth and depth of perspective on leadership in many arenas.
-From leadership and education to family, health, social media and more, it is a news and views letter that inspires, engages and provides value to living life for entrepreneurs, educators and emerging leaders… and everyone interested in motivation and meaning.
 If you would like to receive The broadCAST™, let us know today.
-If you are interested in finding out more about The broadCAST™ … contact us today.
-Consider The Team.

 The broadCAST Team, beyond Barry